 All the progresses made towards the growth of the enterprises have vanished however in conjunction with the stiff competition for fish, and the skills enhancement that has enabled the growth of the enterprises are in jeopardy.
 Women continue to bring their daughters to learn the business in the hope that the situation can change and something will be done to reduce the negative impact of the fish processing industry in the country; however the future is grim and dependent on help that can come form the outside.
 Asked about growth (of the enterprise, she said: “yes, I think we can grow; we haven’t lost faith yet, that is why we still bring our daughters here.
 We have our knowledge and experience, and if god wishes, some help can come from the outside so that we find a way out of this situation”.

-They still bring their daughters but … they are unsure about the future: their union has been shrinking in the last few months.. “we used to be over 200 women here, doing our hard work everyday.
-But now so many have given up; they have spread all over looking for petty work.. we have been adding on our knowledge with time; our mothers and grandmother knew very well how to process fish…now with modernity, we have learned new skills and added our knowledge, focusing on quality and hygiene….you can see the technology that we have here; we got this from funds from outside, they gave us 5 million to purchase the dryers and other machines..however, all these machines would not work without our skills; because we knew how to process fish already before these machines came because we learned the hard way from our mothers and grandmothers, so when the machines came we just had to update ourselves but it wasn’t hard.

-because we knew how to process fish already, it was easy to organize ourselves and share tasks; for instance, we selected a manager who is skilled in quality control and helps us maintain quality and hygiene to produce a good product for our customers. what ties all this together is our knowledge and skills, but now all the women who were working here have given up are demoralized..... and all the knowledge they had is dissipating, and

-Growth: ‘inshallah – I have faith that with our knowledge and experience we can grow I the future, if we get funds from someone, I believe we can grow.
-However, the situation is dire and without an actual change from outside …

 POLICY DISCUSSION

 -support entrepreneurship